Aylonpinto/full-stack-poker-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Start the appp

-In the project directory, you can run:
+In the React directory, you can run:

 ### `npm start`

+Then on another terminal navigate to the FastAPI directory and run:

+### `uvicorn main:app --reload --host 0.0.0.0 --port 8000`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\